 Key to successful Content Management Applications is a fast and comprehensible implementation of the underlying information architecture and the solution's ability to scale.
 As the solution matures, it must be able to bear the challenges that arise from an increasing amount of complexity and integrated systems - without degradation in terms of system quality or time spent developing solutions.

 NEBA increases your engineers speed and ability to tackle these challenges, giving them a simple, lightweight and stable API to implement solutions based on Apache Sling or Adobe AEM™.
 Instead of coupling engineers to custom and hard-to learn solutions, NEBA integrates well-known standards.
-In particular, The Spring Framework allows using state-of-the-art implementations for Enterprise Application Integration, Database Integration, MVC, AOP and Dependency Injection (IoC).

 At the same time, NEBA is designed to scale in demanding environments, where high request volumes meet significant amounts of content.
 In addition, it ships with tooling that helps engineering understand application behavior and analyze issues quickly.

-NEBA integrates the Spring Framework into Apache Sling exclusively using Gemini-Blueprint, the reference implementation of the OSGi blueprint specification.
+Optionally, NEBA integrates the Spring Framework into Apache Sling exclusively using Gemini-Blueprint, the reference implementation of the OSGi blueprint specification.
 NEBA provides simple annotations that allow leveraging Spring POJOs as models for resources such as JCR content - and transparently provides a set of solutions for common engineering tasks for Spring-Based applications.

 NEBA does not alter or influence the default behavior of Sling or AEM™ and can be transparently used from within any out of the box solution, such as Sling servlets.

-Transition to Java 8+
+Update to Java 9+